mozilla/treeherder/docs/pulseload.md

 Visit [Pulse Guardian], sign in, and create a **Pulse User**.
 It will ask you to set a username and password.
 Remember these as you'll use them in the next step.
-This is recommended, because using the default value **MAY** cause you to miss some data, if it was already ingested by another user Unfortunately, **Pulse** doesn't support creating queues with a guest account.
+This is recommended, because using the default value **MAY** cause you to miss some data, if it was already ingested by another user.
+Unfortunately **Pulse** doesn't support creating queues with a guest account.

 If your **Pulse User** was username: `foo` and password: `bar`, your Pulse URL